DataBiosphere/duos-ui/scripts/notes/README.md

 ## Release Note Generation

-This utility iterates over tags in the relevant repositories and generates formatted commit messages for each one.
+This utility generates formatted commit messages for each configured github repository.
+By default, this assumes all repos exist in https://github.com/DataBiosphere and that all linkable jira tickets exist in https://broadworkbench.atlassian.net

 Requires Rust
 * https://rustup.rs/